Dutch Oven Daddy

 • Roll the mixture into individual meatballs.
 Set them aside until they are all formed

-• Once rolled, place them in the hot skillet and cook for 30 minutes. (or until the internal temperature reaches 155°F-165°F.)
+• Once rolled, place them in the hot skillet and bake for 30 minutes. (or until the internal temperature reaches 155°F-165°F.)

 • Serve and enjoy.